 - (i) Work-Based Learning curriculum courses shall earn budget/FTE at the 100 percent rate of assigned Work-Based Learning hours and shall not exceed a maximum of 320 membership hours per student per semester.
 Students that are participating in a registered apprenticeship program through the State's Apprenticeship Program shall not exceed 640 membership hours per student per semester. - (ii) Students shall meet class membership requirements and shall also begin the Work-Based Learning experience before a college may claim class hours for budget FTE. - (iii) The college is responsible for assuring that Work-Based Learning experiences are established prior to the beginning of the Work-Based Learning course.
-The college may report Work-Based Learning activities either as membership hours or contact hours if the following criteria are met: - A student is considered to be in class membership when the student meets the following criteria: enrolled as evidenced by payment of applicable tuition and fees, or obtained a waiver as allowed for in G.S.
-115D-5(b); attended one or more classes prior to or on the 10 percent point in the class; and has not withdrawn or dropped the class prior to or on the 10 percent point.
+The college may report Work-Based Learning activities either as membership hours or contact hours if the following criteria are met: - (I) A student is considered to be in class membership when the student meets the following criteria: enrolled as evidenced by payment of applicable tuition and fees, or obtained a waiver as allowed for in percent point in the class; and has not withdrawn or dropped the class prior to or on the 10 percent point.